Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case

-A synchronous transducer which satisfies the strong synchronizing condition induces in a natural way a shift commuting map on $\xnn$.
-The subgroup of $\out{G_{n,r}}$ consisting of synchronous transducers which induce automorphisms of $(\xnn, \shift{n})$ is what is denoted in the paper \cite{AutGnr} as $\hn{n}$.
+A synchronous transducer that satisfies the strong synchronizing condition induces in a natural way a shift commuting map on $\xnn$.
+The subgroup of $\out{G_{n,r}}$ consisting of synchronous transducers that induce automorphisms of $(\xnn, \shift{n})$ is what is denoted in the paper \cite{AutGnr} as $\hn{n}$.
 (A result of \cite{AutGnr} asserts that $\hn{n}$ does not depend on $r$.)
 The action of $\hn{n}$ on $\xnn$ yields an injective homomorphism to the group $\aut{\xnn, \shift{n}}$.
-In order to show that this map is onto, we use the characterisation by Hedlund of automorphisms of $(\xnn, \shift{n})$ as sliding block codes which require no future information; we show that a sliding block code with no future information can be simulated by a strongly synchronizing transducer.
-Thus, we show that $\aut{\xnn, \shift{n}}$ is isomorphic to the group $\hn{n}$ of bi-synchronizing, synchronous, transducers.
+In order to show that this map is onto, we use the characterization by Hedlund of automorphisms of $(\xnn, \shift{n})$ as sliding block codes which require no past information; we show that a sliding block code with no past information can be simulated by a strongly synchronizing transducer.
+Thus, we show that $\aut{\xnn, \shift{n}}$ is isomorphic to the group $\hn{n}$ of bi-synchronizing synchronous transducers.
 It is in the framework of this group $\hn{n}$, that we prove the results stated above.

 As mentioned above, in the discussion of the group $\aut{\xn^{\N},\shift{n}}$, there arises an interesting family of small categories of automata and foldings between them.
 The automata in any such category are what we call strongly synchronizing automata, below, and are a finite set of natural quotients of some particular de Bruijn graph (\cite{deBruijn}).
-The categories are organised in a two-parameter family, and our final result (given in Section \ref{sec:counting}) is to count the number of elements in any such category when one of the parameters is less than or equal to $2$, extending earlier results from \cite{BleakCameronCount}.
+The categories are organized in a two-parameter family, and our final result (given in Section \ref{sec:counting}) is to count the number of elements in any such category when one of the parameters is less than or equal to $2$, extending earlier results from \cite{BleakCameronCount}.
 The \textit{Bell number} $B(a)$, the number of partitions of a set of size $a$, naturally occurs in the obtained formula.

 \begin{theorem} The number of foldings of the de Bruijn graph with word length $2$ over an alphabet of cardinality $n$ is

 where $\pi$ runs over partitions of the alphabet, $A_i$ is the $i$th part, and

 where $\rho$ runs over all partitions of $\{1,\ldots,t\}$, and $C_i$ is the $i$th part. \end{theorem}